Does Vermont Workers' Compensation Pay Medical Bills?

-4. What is Not Covered by Workers’ Compensation Medical Benefits?
+3. What Medical Costs Are Not Covered by Workers’ Compensation Medical Benefits?

 - Over-the-counter (OTC) medications and devices, such as aspirin, wrist braces, or adult diapers, is a gray area.
 In a 2015 decision, the Vermont Department of Labor ruled that insurers don’t have to reimburse you for OTCs but in practice we do get them reimbursed often.
 Talk to us if you are paying for OTCs out of your own pocket.
 It’s also worth talking to your doctor, because some OTC medications will be reimbursed if your doctor writes a pharmacy prescription for it (such as high-dose Tylenol).
 We are working toward getting all OTC purchases covered in the future.

 4. Is There a Time Limit to Workers’ Compensation Medical Benefits?

 With workers’ compensation, there is no maximum number of visits in a calendar year.
 This is different from your regular health insurance where you might be limited to, say, twelve chiropractic or acupuncture visits per year.